-Godin received her PhD from NYU in Early Modern Literature and promptly turned around and wrote two plays: The Spectator & the Blind Man, about the very sexy history of the invention of braille, and The Star of Happiness, about Helen Keller’s time on Vaudeville.
-She was honored to be a 2019 Logan Nonfiction Fellow.
-Her writing can be found in such diverse publications as The New York Times, Playboy, O Magazine, FLAPPERHOUSE, and Catapult, where she writes A Blind Writer’s Notebook.
-For more of her fiction, nonfiction, and poetry, check out her list of publications at her Blind Writer page.
+She received her PhD from NYU in Early Modern Literature and promptly turned around and wrote two plays: The Spectator & the Blind Man, about the very sexy history of the invention of braille, and The Star of Happiness, about Helen Keller’s time on Vaudeville.
+You can learn more about her performance adventures HERE.

 Don’t be shy!

 Thanks for visiting!